percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 9. **`mongos`-side configuration for the per-shard search catalog.** Sharded clusters need `mongos` to know the per-shard `mongot` endpoints so index-management RPCs reach the correct shard.
-The exact key shape that upstream MongoDB 8.2+ defines on `mongos` for this catalog is not yet pinned down in our documentation (it may be a repeated `setParameter`, a map-shaped parameter, or an entirely separate config file).
-   - *Resolution:* TBD; confirm against upstream MongoDB 8.2+ release notes and the upstream MongoDB K8s operator's `MongoDBSearch` implementation before coding the sharded `mongos` configuration path.
-The operator-side plumbing (rendering per-shard endpoints into the `mongos` ConfigMap) is the same regardless of the exact field shape.
+   - *Resolution:* the implementation renders `searchIndexManagementHostAndPort` on `mongos` as a YAML map keyed by shard name (`{ <shardName>: <searchHost>:27028, ... }`) alongside `useGrpcForSearch: true`.
+See `vectorsearch.InjectMongosConfig`.
+The upstream key shape on `mongos` for the multi-shard catalog should still be re-validated against MongoDB 8.2+ release notes once a search-capable image is in CI; if the upstream shape turns out to differ, the change is local to `InjectMongosConfig`.

 ---